Multi-variate correlation and mixtures of product measures: Total correlation and dual total correlation

-TC and DTC give two different measures of their correlation.
-In general they can take very different values.
-However, there are some inequalities relating them; in particular, one cannot be infinite unless they both are.
-This section establishes these basic inequalities, and the resulting classification of joint distributions into `finitely' and `infinitely' correlated.
+TC and DTC give two different ways to quantify the dependence among a tuple of random variables.
+In general they can give very different values.
+However, they are not completely independent; in particular, one cannot be infinite unless they both are.
+This is a corollary of the following more precise inequalities.

 \begin{lem} The TC and DTC of $X_1$, \dots, $X_n$ both lie between

 In particular,

 and the quantities TC, DTC and $\max_i \rmI(X_i\,;\,X_{[n]\setminus i})$ are either all finite or all infinite. \end{lem}